mehdishz11/DorsaPayment/README.md

                                 implementation 'com.github.DorsaFamily:DorsaPayment:v1.1'
                             }
       ```
-Now you can use Function to start, check or cancel subcsription.
+Now you can use Function to start, check or cancel subscription (Check sample for more details).